How to Write a Great Short Story: 5 Key Tips

 What is the difference between a metaphor and a simile?

-These two literary devices are often mixed up.
+These two writing tools are often mixed up.
 They are quite alike, but with a key difference.

 With a metaphor, you state that one thing is another.
 For instance, "his kitchen is a sauna" and "her argument is bulletproof."
 In a simile, you also compare one thing to another, however not as directly.
 You don't plainly say one thing is another, rather say it's similar to another.